fwip/mtg_pronouns/reworded_cards.md

 **Sorcery**

 Chain Lightning deals 3 damage to target creature or player.
-Then they or that creature's controller may pay {R}{R}.
+Then that player or that creature's controller may pay {R}{R}.
 If the player does, they may copy this spell and may choose a new target for that copy.

 Chain of Plasma 1R
 ---------------

 **Instant**

 Chain of Plasma deals 3 damage to target creature or player.
-Then they or that creature's controller may discard a card.
+Then that player or that creature's controller may discard a card.
 If the player does, they may copy this spell and may choose a new target for that copy.

 Chain of Silence 1W
 ---------------